What Merchants Should Know For Successful Chargeback Reversals

 The letter itself doesn’t need to be longer than one page.
 Sentences should be clear and concise.

-No matter how frustrated a merchant is with a customer or the situation, they need to stick with the facts and stay focused on the goal – winning the chargeback reversal.
+No matter how frustrated a business is with a customer or the situation, they need to stick with the facts and stay focused on the goal – winning the chargeback reversal.

 Customize the rebuttal letter to each dispute and focus on the evidence being submitted.
 Make sure to include referential details like chargeback reason code and the amount being contested.